serverista/p2p-client/README.md

 - Sending `ProxyRequest` messages to a remote peer using libp2p streams.
 - Receiving and decoding `ProxyResponse` messages.

+## Canonical Header Protocol

+All requests must include an `Authorization` header that cryptographically proves the request’s origin and prevents tampering.

+### 1. Canonical Payload

+A deterministic payload string is constructed as follows:

+- **METHOD**: The HTTP-like method, uppercased (e.g., `GET`, `POST`).
+- **PATH**: The request path (e.g., `/v1/resource`).
+- **SHA256(BODY)**: A lowercase hex-encoded SHA-256 digest of the request body.
+- **NONCE**: A unique client-generated string to prevent replay attacks.
+- **TIMESTAMP**: Unix timestamp (in seconds) when the request was created.

+### 2. Signature

+- The canonical payload is signed using the client’s **Ed25519 private key**.
+- The resulting signature is encoded in **Base64**.

+### 3. Authorization Header

+The final header is constructed as:

+Authorization: DID did:key:...;sig=<base64_signature>;ts=<timestamp>;nonce=<nonce>

+### 4. Verification Process

+On the **p2p-gateway**, the request is verified by:

+1. Reconstructing the canonical payload.
+2. Extracting the DID from the header and resolving the public key.
+3. Verifying the Ed25519 signature.
+4. Validating the timestamp is within acceptable skew.
+5. Checking that the nonce has not been reused.

+If any step fails, the request is rejected.

+## Security Properties

+- **Integrity**: The signed payload ensures no tampering with method, path, body, or metadata.
+- **Authentication**: Only the holder of the DID private key can generate valid signatures.
+- **Replay Protection**: Timestamps and nonces ensure requests cannot be reused.

 ---

 ## Features

+- **Canonical Request Signing**: Builds deterministic payloads for signature generation.
 - **DID Support**: Automatically derives a DID from an Ed25519 public key.
 - **Signed Requests**: Canonical request signing using Ed25519 signatures.
 - **Proxy Communication**: Serialize, send, and receive requests/responses over libp2p streams.